 Project Setup

-Setting up project in FlutterFlow ensures that your app is prepared to provide a robust and user-friendly experience across different platforms and regions.
+Setting up a project in FlutterFlow ensures that your app is prepared to provide a robust and user-friendly experience across different platforms and regions.
 By adding necessary permissions, enabling multiple platforms, and supporting multiple languages, you can expand your app's reach and functionality while maintaining high standards of performance and user satisfaction.

 Permissions